Hi, my name is Clay. I worked as a journalist full-time for seven years before I quit my day job to travel the world and

-I once discovered billions of gallons of water missing during a historic drought year, froze my ass off living homeless for a day in January, scored dope with a heroin addict on the lam (who is now clean and doing good, BTW), and chronicled the many challenges for communities rebuilding after wildfire.
+I once discovered billions of gallons of water missing during a historic drought year, froze my ass off living homeless for 24 hours in January, scored dope with a heroin addict on the lam (who is now clean and doing good, BTW), and chronicled the many challenges for communities rebuilding after wildfire.

 I strive to tell stories in a way no one else can.

 In the past I held several different staff positions.
 I worked as lead reporter for a mid-sized weekly, a beat reporter for a daily rag, an online editor at one of the country’s largest alt-weeklies, and a photojournalist for two nonprofit newsrooms.
 I used to cook barbecue and build houses too, but those are completely different stories.
 For more details about my journalism work check out my resume page or LinkedIn profile.